olivluca/combi_d/protocol/README.md

 The manual mode overrides the heating, for the heating to work you have to set this to 0x00, 0x01, 0x02.

-*Note: setting this to 0x00 with 0º setpoint for heating will turn on the boiler (?)*.
+*Note: setting this to 0x00 with 0º/40º or 55º setpoint for water will turn on the boiler (?)*.

 The second byte is supposedly the room boost (?), 0x00 if disabled or 0x01 if enabled.
 I'm not really sure about it.
 It doesn't make a difference.